Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Step Four: Receiving an invite for the IEC Program

-If you are randomly selected, an invite to apply for a work permit will be sent to your MyCIC inbox.
-Applicants have 10 days to decide whether to accept or decline the invite.
+If you are randomly selected, an invite to apply for a work permit will be sent to your IRCC account inbox.
+Applicants have 10 days to decide whether to accept or decline the invitation.

 - Clicking ‘Start Application’ accepts the invite, waiving whatever is left of the 10 day period.
 As soon as the application is ‘started,’ the next stage begins.